LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 #### 7.1.4 Legal Gameplay Tactics
 - Any move or technique that is executable within the game's mechanics is considered a legal move
-  - This includes, but is not limited to: hero farming, bludger dribbling, backwards shots, and any other technique possible within the game
+  - This includes, but is not limited to: hero farming, bludger dribbling, backwards shots, hoop sitting and any other technique possible within the game
+- Using any obvious bug or glitch (invisible player bug, two players on one character) to obtain an advantage is considered a technical issue.
+See the [Technical Issues section](#81-technical-issues-and-disconnections).
+Players who obtain an advantage gained by one of those bugs may face sanction.
 - Staff will not enforce limitations on how players utilize the game's built-in mechanics

 ### 7.2 Match Protocols

 #### 7.2.1 Pre-Match Requirements
 - Teams must create (or confirm) their results thread prior to their scheduled match
-- Teams must have all players in their team voice channel at least 10 minutes before the match start time
+- Teams must have all players in their team voice channel, but may remain muted if they do not wish to communicate via voice chat, at least 10 minutes before the match start time
   - Team players are responsible to fix their clients and they must be ready to begin at the start time
 - Team captains must be present in the game setup voice channel at least 5 minutes before the scheduled start time
    - If another player will setup the games, team Captain must inform Staff prior to match start time
    - If a team is not present in the setup room within 7 minutes of start time (e.g., by 1:07 for a 1:00 game), they must forfeit the game
      - If still absent by 14 minutes past the start time, the team forfeits the full match
      - The opposing captain must ping staff in real time to claim the forfeit with a proof of screenshot
+     - A captain who would otherwise be able to claim a forfeit may, upon mutual agreement with the opposing captain, decide to go ahead with the match with the team which would have forfeited playing shorthanded in a custom match.
+This agreement must be documented in the queue setup channel to be valid.
+No bot fill will be allowed for the shorthanded team.
+Regardless of outcome, the result of the match will stand.
+No forfeit may be claimed after a match has started under this rule.

 #### 7.2.3 Between Games
 - Teams are allowed up to 7 minutes of strategy discussion between games